RagtagOpen/cta-aggregator/README.md

+:warning: App no longer active :warning:

+:warning: Consider the code in this app as sample code. :warning:

 # CTA Aggregator

 The CTA Aggregator is a project to provide a platform-neutral source of truth for activism action.
 Sometimes a CTA (call to action) might be an event at a set location or it might involve contacting a member of congress or local politician.